IBM/ibm-cloud-sdk-common/CONTRIBUTING_java.md

   3. Make sure everything builds/tests cleanly.
       * The build will run the code style checker and flag any issues.
   4. Commit your changes
-  5. Push to your fork and submit a pull request to the **master** branch.
+  5. Push to your fork and submit a pull request to the **main** branch.
   6. Be sure to sign the CLA.

 ## Adding a new service